-What To Do If You Haven’t Filed Your Personal Tax Return
+What To Do If You Haven’t Filed Your Individual Tax Return

-The Form 1040 tax filing deadline for personal income tax returns has passed for individual taxpayers.
-However, many small business owners still haven’t filed their personal tax return and may be worried about what to do next.
+The annual Form 1040 tax due date for filing individual income tax returns has passed for individual taxpayers.
+However, some taxpayers still haven’t filed their Form 1040 tax return and may be worried about what to do next.

 If you haven’t filed yet and expect to receive a refund, you should have your Form 1040 return prepared and filed as soon as possible.
 You may lose your refund if the return isn’t filed within three years of the filing due date.